-3:11.
+Verse 11.
 Exhortation.
 Before any word of exhortation, Christ declared to them, "I am coming soon."
 This is a reference to His second coming in power and glory, since these are the same words used to speak of His return in Revelation 22:7, 12, 20.
-Like the statements in Revelation 1:1, 3, the descriptive "soon" is from God's perspective, not man's.
+Like the statements in Revelation 1:1,3, the descriptive "soon" is from God's perspective, not man's.
 In light of that truth-knowing they always need to be prepared for His return-the Lord told them, "Hold on to what you have so that no one can take away your crown."
 The word used here for "crown" (stéphanos) was not that of a ruler's crown but that of a victor in a contest.
-In the New Testament, crowns are used to speak of a reward promised to the believer who has been faithful to the Lord and for one's service (see 1 Cor 9:25; 2 Tim 4:8; Jas 1:12; 1 Pet 5:4).
+In the New Testament, crowns are promised as a reward to the believer who has been faithful to the Lord and for one's service (see 1 Cor 9:25; 2 Tim 4:8; Jas 1:12; 1 Pet 5:4).
 The promise of rewards for faithfulness is mentioned often in the New Testament (e.g., Matt 5:12; Lk 6:23, 35; 1 Cor 3:8, 14; 2 Jn 8; Rev 11:18; 22:12).
 The point in this verse is that they first need to finish well, lest they forfeit their crown.

-3:12-13.
+Verses 12-13.
 Motivating Promises.
 The final two verses focus on promises for those who "overcome."
 Christ promises to "make him a pillar in the temple" of God.
 Revelation 21:22 indicates that in the eternal state there is no physical temple, but rather the Lord God and the Lamb are its temple.
 But there is a community of God's people that enjoy this "temple."
 The idea of a "pillar" is that of being a notable leader (as in Gal 2:9).
-There may also be here an allusion to Solomon's construction of the temple with the two massive pillars for the porch (1 Kgs 7:13-21).
-The point here seems to be that in contrast to their present state in which life is uncertain and they struggle and have to persevere, they can look forward to a secure future and an esteemed role in the community of God's people.
+So, the point here seems to be that in contrast to their present state in which life is uncertain and they struggle and have to persevere, they can look forward to a secure future and an esteemed role in the community of God's people.